IBM/Parameter-Seed-Set/README.md

 is not necessary for solving planning tasks and can be harmful, especially for model-free methods.
 In order to apply such methods, the label sets are often manually reduced.
 In this work, we propose automating this manual process.
-We characterize a valid} label reduction for classical planning tasks and propose an automated way of obtaining such valid reductions by leveraging lifted mutex groups.
+We characterize a valid label reduction for classical planning tasks and propose an automated way of obtaining such valid reductions by leveraging lifted mutex groups.
 Our experiments show a significant reduction in the action label space size across a wide collection of planning domains.